TOSCA

 Software Components

-IM enable to use Ansible playbooks as implementation scripts.
-Furthermore it enables to specify Ansible roles (tosca.artifacts.AnsibleGalaxy.role) and collections (tosca.artifacts.AnsibleGalaxy.collections) to be installed and used in the playbooks:
+IM enable the use of Ansible playbooks as implementation scripts.
+Furthermore, it enables to specify Ansible roles (tosca.artifacts.AnsibleGalaxy.role) and collections (tosca.artifacts.AnsibleGalaxy.collections) to be installed and used in the playbooks.

 Storage